hjw8120/Logistic-Regression/hw-05-logistic.md

 The odds of children in day care centers getting nightly cough is expected to be, on average, 1.89 times the odds of children in home care getting nightly cough.
-We are 95% confident that the true odds ratio lies between 1.34 and 1.67, meaning we are 95% confident that the odds of children in day care centers getting nightly cough is 1.34 to 1.67 times the odds of children in home care getting nightly cough.
+We are 95% confident that the interval 1.34 to 1.67 contains the true odds ratio of children getting nightly cough in day care centers vs. in home care centers.

 The odds of children getting a blocked or runny nose without common cold in day care is expected to be, on average, 1.55 times the odds of getting it in home care.
-We are 95% confident that the true odds ratio lies between 1.07 and 1.61, meaning we are 95% confident that the odds of children getting a blocked or runny nose without common cold in day care is 1.07 to 1.61 times the odds of getting it in home care.
+We are 95% confident that the interval 1.07 to 1.61 contains the true odds ratio of children getting blocked or runny nose without a common cold in day care centers vs. in home care centers.

 ### Question 3